Identify cyber threats to your business

 - check the URL is correct and doesn’t redirect to a slightly different spelling

-- look for a closed padlock or unbroken key icon at the bottom right hand corner of your browser window.
-This also indicates that the site is secure
+- look for a closed padlock or unbroken key icon at the bottom right hand corner of your browser window - this indicates that the site is secure

 - check the secure website has a valid certificate of authority and make sure that the name on the certificate matches the site you are visiting